 The City shall seek to optimize return on investments within the constraints of safety and liquidity.
-This third objective of the City investment program shall be to achieve a rate of return on funds that is comparable to that achieved by the State of California Local Agency Investment Fund ("LAIF").
+This third objective of the City investment program shall be to achieve a rate of return on funds that is comparable to that achieved by LAIF.
 Specific policies regarding investment rate of return are presented in Section III.C.
 "Policies to Achieve Investment Return Objectives."